Gombak United FC

-Gombak United Football Club was a professional football club which competed in the S.League, the top division of football in Singapore.
-The club was based in Bukit Gombak.
-During the early years of the S. League, Gombak United played their home games at Bukit Gombak Stadium before moving to Jurong West Stadium in 2006 until they dissolved in 2012.
+Gombak United Football Club was a professional football club based in Bukit Gombak, Singapore that last competed in the top tier of the Singapore football league system.
+The club took part in the S.League from 1998 to 2002, and from 2006 to 2012.
+During the early years of the S. League, Gombak United played their home games at Bukit Gombak Stadium.
+They have won the Singapore League Cup once.